saltstack/salt/doc/topics/tutorials/starting_states.rst

 .. admonition:: Using extend with require or watch

     The ``extend`` statement works differently for ``require`` or ``watch``.
-    It appends, rather than replacing.
+    It appends to, rather than replacing the requisite component.

 Understanding the Render System
 ===============================